EzekielDaun/gosselin-platform-iceoryx2/README.md

 pixi install --all
 ```

+> **Note for OAK-Camera (depthai python package):**
+> On Windows, the `depthai` python wheel seems to have incorrect RECORD file.
+Currently, we have no workaround.
+If you need OAK-D support, consider using Linux or macOS, or manually resolve the `depthai` Python package issue.
+> To install the rest of the packages without `depthai`, comment out the line with `depthai` in `oak-camera/pyproject.toml` before running `pixi install --all`.

 ## Configure

 - Serial devices: edit [orca-serial-config.toml](orca-motor-server/orca-serial-config.toml) to match your system.
 Paths are validated at runtime.